Two Treatises of Government

-This publication contrasts former political works by Locke himself.
+This publication contrasts with former political works by Locke himself.
 In Two Tracts on Government, written in 1660, Locke defends a very conservative position; however, Locke never published it.
 In 1669, Locke co-authored the Fundamental Constitutions of Carolina, which endorses aristocracy, slavery and serfdom.
-Some dispute the extent to which the Fundamental Constitutions of Carolina portray Locke's own philosophy, vs. that of the Lord proprietors of the colony; the document was a legal document written for and signed and sealed by the eight Lord proprietors to whom Charles II had granted the colony.
-In this context, Locke was only a paid secretary, writing it much as a lawyer writes a will.
+Some dispute the extent to which the Fundamental Constitutions of Carolina portray Locke's own philosophy as opposed to that of the Lord proprietors of the colony—it was a legal document written for and signed and sealed by the eight Lord proprietors to whom Charles II of England had granted the colony.
+In this context, Locke was a paid secretary.

 Historical context

 King James II of England (VII of Scotland) was overthrown in 1688 by a union of Parliamentarians and the stadtholder of the Dutch Republic William III of Oranje-Nassau (William of Orange), who as a result ascended the English throne as William III of England.
 He ruled jointly with Mary II, as Protestants.
 Mary was the daughter of James II, and had a strong claim to the English Throne.

 This is now known as the Glorious Revolution, also called the Revolution of 1688.
 Locke claims in the "Preface" to the Two Treatises that its purpose is to justify William III's ascension to the throne, though Peter Laslett suggests that the bulk of the writing was instead completed between 1679–1680 (and subsequently revised until Locke was driven into exile in 1683).
 According to Laslett, Locke was writing his Two Treatises during the Exclusion Crisis, which attempted to prevent James II from ever taking the throne in the first place.
 Anthony Ashley-Cooper, 1st Earl of Shaftesbury, Locke's mentor, patron and friend, introduced the bill, but it was ultimately unsuccessful.
 Richard Ashcraft, following in Laslett's suggestion that the Two Treatises were written before the Revolution, objected that Shaftesbury's party did not advocate revolution during the Exclusion Crisis.
 He suggests that they are instead better associated with the revolutionary conspiracies that swirled around what would come to be known as the Rye House Plot.
 Locke, Shaftesbury and many others were forced into exile; some, such as Sidney, were even executed for treason.
 Locke knew his work was dangerous—he never acknowledged his authorship within his lifetime.